mikeger/blog/presentations/mapbox/presentation.md

 * `UIAppearance` is never clearing obsolete styles
 * Hence, the more we are setting styles, the more of the styles are accumulated in the process memory
-* However, the memory footpring is not a concern here
+* However, the memory footprint is not a concern here
 * When ANY new view is created, `UIKit` must check if any styles are applying for it
 * Has to go through all registered styles
 * If we are registering a bunch of styles every 1s, over time creating ANY new view would take more than 500ms